jarekratajski/eta_lang_presentation/src/eta_vdz.md

 ### Eta is as close as you can get with Haskell/GHC on JVM

-Lots of crazy haskell codes that use GHC extensions work on Eta without any problems.
+Lots of crazy haskell codes that use GHC extensions work on Eta without any problems